BudickDa/spielebuch/README.md

 Properties are always set by rules.

-For more information take a look at the tutorials.
+For more information take a look at the tutorials in `/book`.

 # Installation